tylerjmorg/dos/README.md

 It is imperative that average individuals have the knowledge to easily access their important documents on-demand while still keeping their information in secure locations using state-of-the-art technology.
 This standard outlines the security and consistency of document organizing for easy access while keeping physical and online threats at a minimum.

+### Document Referencing
+When referencing the latest publication of this document, please use the following link: https://github.com/TylerJMorg/DOS/tree/main/Latest%20Publication This link will always include the latest document in the repository.

+When referencing the DOS as a whole or generally, please use the following link: https://github.com/TylerJMorg/DOS

+Please be sure to include attribution or citation as needed.
+You may follow any citation format according to your preference or needs.
+Here is a general reference for the latest draft:
+> Tyler Morgan. [_Document Organization System – Draft Edition – FDHT_](https://github.com/TylerJMorg/DOS).
+4 December 2023.
+Working Draft.
+URL: https://github.com/TylerJMorg/DOS

 ### Draft History
 |Draft History|Status|Date Completed|
 |-------------|------|--------------|